Maharshi (2019 film): Development

 After successfully producing three films – Munna (2007), Brindavanam (2010) and Yevadu (2014) – Dil Raju announced his fourth collaboration with Vamshi Paidipally in early 2018, under Sri Venkateswara Creations.
 The film was launched under the tentative title #SSMB25, before the title Maharshi was confirmed on 9 August 2018.
 Speaking to Hemanth Kumar of Firstpost about the script writing, Vamshi said "One of the toughest parts while writing the script was adding multiple layers to the protagonist's journey.
-“We were quite clear that we weren’t going to tell a story.
+We were quite clear that we weren’t going to tell a story.
 It had to be like a semi-biopic.
 We didn’t want to treat the character like a hero right from the beginning.
 It's about a character who becomes a hero in the end".

 Filming

 After the script work was done for a long time, principal photography of the film began in June 2018.
 A brief first schedule of the filming took place in Hyderabad, Goa and Dehradun.
 The team next headed to the United States for a two-month long schedule.
-The major part of the film in the second schedule was shot in New York.
 After a delay in the U.S. schedule, filming in the region was completed by November 2018.